casdoor/casdoor-website/docs/application/ui-customization.md

 authors: [leo220yuyaodog]
 ---

 You have created the application.
-Here will show you how to customize the login page UI of the application.
-In this guide we will create the following application login page:
+Now, let me show you how to customize the login page UI of your application.
+In this guide, we will create a customized login page for your application.

 ![step4_result2.png](/img/application/ui-customization/step4_result2.png)

-Let's start!
+Let's get started!

-## Part1: Add a background image
+## Part 1: Add a background image

 First, let's add a background image.
-The default background is white.
-It looks very simple.
+The default background is white, which looks very simple.

 ![step1_start.png](/img/application/ui-customization/step1_start.png)

-- `Background URL` The background image url.

-Choose the background image you like and fill the `Background URL`.
-The preview area will display the image, if you fill the valid url.
+To add a background image, fill in the `Background URL` with the URL of the image you like.
+The preview area will display the image if the URL is valid.

 ![step1_backgroune_url.gif](/img/application/ui-customization/step1_backgroune_url.gif)

-## Part2: Customize the login panel
+## Part 2: Customize the login panel

-Here's where you were at the end of the 1st part:
+Here's where you were at the end of the first part:

 ![step1_end.png](/img/application/ui-customization/step1_end.png)

-Now you need to add some css to make the panel look nice.
-You can copy the code below and paste it in the field `Form CSS`.
+To make the panel look nice, you need to add some CSS code to it.
+Copy the code below and paste it into the `Form CSS` field.

 ```html
 <style>